 Ask anyone from Wisconsin and they will say “No”.
-Supper clubs are warmer, friendlier, and not pretentious in atmosphere; there’s more camaraderie.
+Supper clubs are warmer, friendlier, and not pretentious in the atmosphere; there’s more camaraderie.
 And even when they are found in big cities, there’s nothing stuffy about it.
 Yet don’t get the laid-back feeling confused with laid-back food.
 The standards of food are high.
 The NY strip I had at Tornado in Madison was incredible and came with a $41 price tag.

 “It’s a feeling.
 People have a camaraderie here.
 It’s a place where you spend the whole night.
 Start at the bar with a drink.
 Then to the restaurant for dinner, and back to the bar for an ice cream drink,” explained Henry.

 Henry and his parents would go once a month and they’d sit there all night long – even as a kid he said it was fun because you knew everyone there.
-It was often a 2 to 3 hour experience, you didn’t go anywhere else.
+It was often a 2 to 3-hour experience, you didn’t go anywhere else.
 A true supper club will never rush you because they need to fill the next table.

 Supper clubs were all about slow food and eating way before it became trendy.
 They often work with the local farmers and fishermen to stock their kitchens.

-One other thing to note is that Supper Club is not a chain – most are family run restaurants.
+One other thing to note is that Supper Club is not a chain – most are family-run restaurants.
 And many are generations old.

-What makes a Wisconsin Supper Club Legit?
+What Makes Wisconsin Supper Clubs Legit?

 There are many ‘traditions’ that are considered necessary to be called a supper club in Wisconsin.
 The atmosphere mentioned above is only one of the things.
 But one thing that is for certain for all Wisconsin supper clubs is the food and drink menu.
-It all starts with the Wisconsin old fashioned.
+It all starts with the Wisconsin old-fashioned.

 What is a Wisconsin Old Fashioned?

-No, it’s not an old fashioned with cheese in it!
-It’s an old fashioned made with brandy instead of bourbon; making it a touch sweeter.
+No, it’s not an old-fashioned with cheese in it!
+It’s an old-fashioned made with brandy instead of bourbon; making it a touch sweeter.
 This taste for sweeter drinks came from the Northern European immigrants who migrated and settled in Wisconsin.
-They had a tradition of spirits on the sweeter side, so it makes sense that the brandy old fashioned became really popular in Wisconsin.
+They had a tradition of spirits on the sweeter side, so it makes sense that the brandy old-fashioned became really popular in Wisconsin.

-The name old fashioned was inspired by the many drinkers who refused to change with the times and ordered their drinks the ‘old fashioned’ way; a brown spirit, sugar, water and bitters.
+The name old fashioned was inspired by the many drinkers who refused to change with the times and ordered their drinks the ‘old fashioned’ way; a brown spirit, sugar, water, and bitters.
 During prohibition, often bitters, sugar, and orange were used to make the ‘bad’ liquor taste more palatable.
 And for Wisconsinites who like their drinks a touch sweeter, they used Brandy to sweeten it up a bit more.

 Wisconsin and Korbel Brandy

-The Wisconsin old fashioned doesn’t use just any brandy, it must be a specific brandy – Korbel.
+The Wisconsin old-fashioned doesn’t use just any brandy, it must be a specific brandy – Korbel.
 This was the most baffling part to me, I had never even heard of Korbel Brandy before; I knew they made champagne, but that’s all I knew about Korbel.

 It is said that Korbel became a Wisconsin staple when German settlers went to the nearby 1893 Chicago world fair where they were introduced to Korbel brandy wine.
-Korbel, which is made in California, exports 1/3 of their total products to the state of Wisconsin.
+Korbel, which is made in California, exports 1/3 of its total products to the state of Wisconsin.
 That’s 139,000 cases a year.
 Wisconsinites are so crazy about Korbel brandy that when the Badgers went to Rose Bowl in 1993, they drank Pasadena out of Korbel completely!